vivek656/vivek656/README.md

 - 👋 Hi, I’m @vivek656
 - I develop code for fun and for work.
-- trying to make this world a better place by developing systems that remove some stressed of developers
+- trying to make this world a better place by developing systems that remove some stress off developers
 - 📫 How to reach me twitter/vivek.latwal

 <!---